 - put in place appropriate safeguarding responses to children who go missing from education

-- fulfill all of their statutory responsibilities in respect of safeguarding and promoting the welfare of children
+- fulfil all of their statutory responsibilities in respect of safeguarding and promoting the welfare of children

-- Monitor the quality of safeguarding practices and their impact on outcomes for children across the Trust and provide regular reports to the Chief Executive and the Trust Board of Directors
+- Monitor the quality of safeguarding practices and their impact on outcomes for children across the Trust and provide regular reports to the CEO and the Trust Board of Directors

 - Ensure all schools complete an annual Safeguarding audit to identify areas for development, best practice to share across the Trust and to ensure OWLS schools are not just compliant but aspiring to develop leading practice in this area – schools to complete identified action plans and cascading of best practice as a Trust non-negotiable

-- Work with the Directors of School Improvement and Quality Assurance to ensure that the performance of vulnerable children is effectively monitored and that appropriate support is made available to those children who are at risk of achieving poor outcomes.
+- Work with the EAB and Quality Assurance to ensure that the performance of vulnerable children is effectively monitored and that appropriate support is made available to those children who are at risk of achieving poor outcomes.